fiskaltrust/release-notes/portal/portal-sprint-96.md

 ![enhanced-map-control](images/sprint-96/enhanced-map-control.png)

 ## Next steps
-In the next weeks we will focus on improving the performance of the portal in addition to a brand new component that should greatly enhance the rollout experience.
+In the next weeks we will focus on improving the performance of the portal.

 ## Feedback
 We would love to hear what you think about these improvements and fixes.
 To get in touch, please reach out to [info@fiskaltrust.at](mailto:info@fiskaltrust.at).